CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 }]
 ```

-If you use the auto-generated key for producing the origin code, these two records will use the same hash code `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, so they will **merge**.
-However, **if you have already processed this data, it can lead to duplication**.
+If you use the auto-generated key to produce the entity origin code, these two records will use the same hash code `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`, so they will **merge**.
+However, **if you have already processed the data, it can lead to duplication**.
 Let's trace this process step-by-step.

 1. Upload the following JSON: